joshpoll/sidewinder-v0/README.md

 - There are powerful, simple, language-agnostic transformations and these transformations rely on both state and transition information.
 We only need a few to replicate existing diagrams when starting with ground-truth semantics.
+- Comparison to T.W.
+Pratt's H-Graph
+  - "Within an H-graph, a particular directed graph may only exist as the value of some node, and the arcs and initial node designation are "local" to that graph.
+The nodes, however, are not local to the graph; a node is inherently "global" in that it may appear in many different graphs within an H-graph, and its value is independent of the particular graph within which it is found.
+Global nodes combined with local graphs in H-graphs are important for natural modeling of many programming language structures."
+Pratt 78
+  - Pratt justifies this choice by noting that data (atoms) may be shared by multiple data structures (nested graphs) and thus atoms must be shared.
+  - Sidewinder takes the opposite approach: nodes are local but edges may be nonlocal.
+We believe this more accurately models existing diagrams.
+Typically, people visualize shared data using global pointers to a single region (e.g. heap) rather than a global node in multiple region.
+    Moreover, Pratt's Figure 1, which visualizes the Lisp expression `(A (B (C A)) D)`, can be replicated in Sidewinder, because the debugger and language semantics are resonsible for remembering that the two `A`'s are the same.
+Sidewinder can be oblivious to this and work just fine without a global pointer to a shared data structure.
+  - Pratt's technique works well when defining semantics, which we are not concerned with.

 ## ReasonReact Template & Examples